 New players can claim a substantial welcome package comprising three separate bonuses:

-- 100% Games Bonus up to R3,000
+- Get a 100% games bonus up to R3,000

-- 50% Sports Free Bet up to R500
+- Get a 50% Sports Free Bet, max R500

-- 10 Free Spins on Tut's Twister
+- 10 free spins on Tut's Twister

 YesPlay: Local favorite since 2015 with R1 minimum deposits